Farmer-Eds-Shed/Silage-Calculator/README.md

   - Solution was to use 'change' instead of 'focus out on event listener.
 - Input validation issue, negative numbers and exponents.
   - Solution was to use 'keypress' on an event listener with 'RegExp("^[0-9]+$")'
+- Deprecated borrowed from W3Schools Tab example.
+  - Code updated to include an event listener, JS removed from HTML button elements.

 ## Deployment